Engee documentation

 16

-As you can see, depending on what parameters we passed, we get objects of different types.
-They occupy different amounts of memory and may work differently.
+As you can see, depending on which parameters we passed, we get objects of different types.

-An example of a parameterised abstract type is AbstractDict
+An example of a parameterized abstract type is AbstractDict

 abstract type AbstractDict{K,V} end